boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

-# Bold BI Full Server Based Embedding in ASP .NET Core MVC using IFrame
+# Bold BI Full Server Based Embedding in ASP.NET Core MVC using IFrame

 This project was created using ASP.NET Core MVC.
-The application aims to demonstrate how to render Bold BI server with JWT in Iframe Embedding.
+The application aims to demonstrate how to render Bold BI server with JWT Authentication in Iframe Embedding.

 ## Bold BI Server Embedding view